 Shapeoko Pro is a high-performance CNC router in the Shapeoko series.

-The Shapeoko Pro was launched in September 2020 primarily aimed at businesses that wanted that extra speed and productivity compared to Shapeoko.
+The Shapeoko Pro was launched in September 2020.
+It was primarily aimed at businesses that wanted that extra speed and productivity compared to Shapeoko.

 In this review, I go through every important aspect you need to know about the Shapeoko Pro CNC router.